levihayes/seng265-keyword-in-context-/README.md

 # seng265-keyword-in-context-
-2018 seng265 assignment
+2018 seng265 assignment.
-a program to find the keywords in a file and prints them in context to the related lines.
+A program to find the key words in a file and prints them in context to the related lines.